 Technology Readiness Levels (TRLs):

+As of close of the close of the year 6 program, the system is at TRL 6.
 Following the LRAUV’s testing plan, and completion of data relay devices, the overall system will be TRL 7/8 and ready for production.
-Depending on DHS and USCG acquisition desires, project team relays WHOI and MBARI have around-the clock technical expertise available if any such need arises.
-This technical support covers hardware, software, design, fabrication, specialty application, and operations expertise.

 Transition Activities: